 Of course the opposite way to design is to experiment without a preconceived goal, starting from something simple.
 That was how I came up with the simple patterns in this 14-loop sampler a couple of years ago:

 In this braid, I didn’t change colors the “letterbraid way” by turning loops over on the fingers before the braiding moves, I just alternated between turning or not turning the loops as I transferred them, but they could be done either way.
-Turning the loops as they are transferred is not an option when actually following a chart, though, because loops on certain fingers are turned (on the finger) after having been transferred in a previous braiding cycle.
-In other words the charts would have to be totally redrawn if loops were to be turned while being transferred.
+Turning the loops as they are transferred is not an option when actually following a chart, though, because loops on certain fingers are turned (on the finger) after having been transferred in a previous braiding cycle. [for two braiders: the loops that start out on the B-fingers/ middle fingers in any particular cycle.
+These loops are “passive” loops that the other loops will go through, they won’t be transferred themselves.
+Their “turning” can only be accomplished (as part of a transfer move) by turning them while transferring them in the previous row/ cycle of braiding, before they arrive onto the b-fingers.]
+So the charts would have to be totally redrawn if loops were to be turned while being transferred.